sayocode/simpleZazzle/readme.txt

 basic setting
 * Title: The managed name of this plug-in.
 Please give a name that you can easily understand.
 * Short Code: Displayed after the short code is generated.
+* Country: Which country URL and amount to display
 * Type: Select Marketplace or Store Feed.
 We have suspended the provision of functions because we can not acquire RSS of the collection normally.
 * Store Name: If you selected Store, please enter a store name.
 You can actually access the store from the "confirm" link, so use it to see if it exists.
 * Use the default display function of Zazzle: Please check to output in HTML format prepared by Zazzle.